 When can my baby begin eating solid foods?

 Experts recommend gradually introducing solid foods when a baby is around 6 months old, depending on each child’s readiness and rate of development.
 The American Academy of Pediatrics uses these guidelines:

 - Head control – Can your baby hold his head up and sit up in a high chair or feeding seat with good head control?

 - Eagerness – Does your baby seem eager to be fed?
-Does he open his mouth when food comes his way or does he reach for you food?
+Does he open his mouth when food comes his way or does he reach for your food?

-- Weight – Typically, when babies double their birth weight around 4 months, and weigh about 13 pounds or more, they may be ready!
+- Weight – Typically, when babies double their birth weight at around 4 months and weigh about 13 pounds or more, they may be ready!

 How should I start introducing solid foods?

 When you think your baby is ready, talk to your doctor about it.
 Once you have your doctor’s OK, try introducing solids for the first time when your baby is not tired or cranky.
 It’s best for your baby to be a little hungry, but not starving.